control-monkey/terraform-provider-cm/docs/resources/namespace.md

 Optional:

-- `opentofu_version` (String) the OpenTofu version that will be used for tofu operations.
+- `opentofu_version` (String) the OpenTofu version that will be used for OpenTofu operations.
 - `terraform_version` (String) the Terraform version that will be used for terraform operations.
 - `terragrunt_version` (String) the Terragrunt version that will be used for terragrunt operations.